Sodium phenylbutyrate/ursodoxicoltaurine

-Sodium phenylbutyrate/ursodoxicoltaurine, also known as sodium phenylbutyrate/taurursodiol and sold under the brand name Albrioza among others, is a fixed-dose combination medication used for the treatment of amyotrophic lateral sclerosis (ALS).
+Sodium phenylbutyrate/ursodoxicoltaurine, also known as sodium phenylbutyrate/taurursodiol and sold under the brand names Albrioza and Relyvrio, is a fixed-dose combination medication used for the treatment of amyotrophic lateral sclerosis (ALS).
 It contains sodium phenylbutyrate and ursodoxicoltaurine (taurursodiol).

 The most common adverse reactions experienced with sodium phenylbutyrate/ursodoxicoltaurine include diarrhea, abdominal pain, nausea and upper respiratory tract infection.

-Sodium phenylbutyrate/ursodoxicoltaurine acts by blocking cell death pathways in mitochondria and in the endoplasmic reticulum.
+Sodium phenylbutyrate/ursodoxicoltaurine acts by blocking apoptotic pathways in the mitochondria and in the endoplasmic reticulum.
 Sodium phenylbutyrate is a chemical chaperone that helps proteins maintain their normal conformation, preventing aggregation that may lead to cell death.
 Ursodoxicoltaurine improves mitochondrial energy production.

 The combination was approved for medical use in Canada as Albrioza, in June 2022, and in the United States, as Relyvrio, in September 2022.
+The European Union's drug regulators refused to approve it, citing concerns about effectiveness.
+In April 2024, the manufacturer announced that it is withdrawing the medication from the US and Canadian markets, due to it failing a key phase III clinical trial.

 Medical uses

 Sodium phenylbutyrate/ursodoxicoltaurine is indicated for the treatment of amyotrophic lateral sclerosis (ALS).

 History

-In a phase II/III clinical trial, CENTAUR, for ALS sodium phenylbutyrate/ursodoxicoltaurine (AMX0035) showed increased survival times.
+In the Phase II/III CENTAUR clinical trial, sodium phenylbutyrate/ursodoxicoltaurine (AMX0035) increased survival times for ALS patients.
+The Phase II PEGASUS clinical trial found that the drug was safe and tolerated by patients with Alzheimer's disease.

-A phase II trial for Alzheimer's disease, PEGASUS, confirmed the safety and tolerability of sodium phenylbutyrate/ursodoxicoltaurine.

 The efficacy of sodium phenylbutyrate/ursodoxicoltaurine for the treatment of ALS was demonstrated in a 24-week, multi-center, randomized, double-blind, placebo-controlled, parallel-group study.
-In the trial, 137 adult participants with ALS were randomized to receive either sodium phenylbutyrate/ursodoxicoltaurine or placebo.
-The participants treated with sodium phenylbutyrate/ursodoxicoltaurine experienced a slower rate of decline on a clinical assessment of daily functioning compared to those receiving a placebo.
-Additionally, longer overall survival was observed in a post hoc, long-term analysis of participants who originally received sodium phenylbutyrate/ursodoxicoltaurine versus those who originally received placebo.
+Compared to members of the 137-adult cohort that received a placebo medication, those randomly assigned to treatment with sodium phenylbutyrate/ursodoxicoltaurine showed a slower rate of declining daily functioning and longer overall survival.

-The US Food and Drug Administration (FDA) granted the application for the combination priority review and orphan drug designations.
-The FDA granted the approval of Relyvrio to Amylyx Pharmaceuticals Inc.
+In September 2022, the United States Food and Drug Administration (FDA) approved Amylyx Pharmaceuticals' application for Relyvrio's approval under the priority review and orphan drug programs.

+In March 2024, Amylyx Pharmaceuticals announced that its Phase III PHOENIX clinical trial of 664 American and European adults followed over 48 weeks showed no statistically significant difference in the functioning of ALS patients that were randomly assigned to treatment with Relyvrio, as compared to those receiving a placebo drug.